Philip N. Cohen: Research

-Cohen's paper on divorce, "The Coming Divorce Decline," reported a drop in U.S. divorce rates from 2008 to 2017, and predicted further declines in the coming years.
-It was reported by Bloomberg News, the Today show, BuzzFeed, and the Atlantic.

 His work on labor market inequality has focused on race/ethnic and gender inequality in the United States.
 On race, he has published in the American Journal of Sociology (with Matt Huffman) and Social Forces, assessing the relationship between demographic composition of labor markets and patterns of inequality.

 In the area of gender inequality, his research (with Matt Huffman) has addressed occupational segregation and gender devaluation and the effects of women in workplace management positions.
 Alone as well as with a number of different co-authors, he has published research on the gender division of household labor.

 On family structure, he has addressed issues of measurement, including how to identify cohabiting couples in U.S. Census data., and the language used for marriage (homogamy and heterogamy).

 On health disparities, he has studied the COVID-19 pandemic in rural U.S. counties, marriage and mortality, disability rates among adopted children, the living arrangements of children with disabilities, the relationship between parental age and childhood disability, and race/ethnic disparities in infant mortality.

 Some of Cohen's research is part of the tradition of intersectionality, including his work on the American women's suffrage movement; and on the relationship between population composition and inequality by race, class and gender.